-With the tractor, push the spear(s) into the large hay bale.
-Make sure you have penetrated the hay bale far enough so the bale doesn't want to come off the end of the spear(s).
-If, when you initially pick the bale up, it tends to droop forward, this indicates you have not penetrated the bale far enough.
+With the tractor, push the spear into the large hay bale.
+Make sure you have penetrated the hay bale far enough so the bale doesn't want to come off the end of the spear.
+If, when you initially pick the bale up, it tends to droop rearward, this would indicate you have not penetrated the bale far enough.